-A solid alternative to any of the products on our list, it’s reasonable pricing also makes the Azio Retro one of the best vintage keyboards for those with a modest budget.
+A solid alternative to any of the products on our list, it’s reasonable pricing also makes the Retro Azio Keyboard one of the best vintage keyboards for those with a modest budget.

-6. Azio Retro Classic Elwood Bluetooth Mechanical Keyboard
+6. Azio Retro Classic Elwood Bluetooth Modern Mechanical Keyboards

 If you liked the layout, functionality, and general build quality of our fifth-placed pick but weren’t so smitten with the finish, then Azio’s second addition to this list might be just the thing.

-The Azio Retro Classic Elwood Bluetooth model styles itself as a luxury keyboard, and in that respect, it certainly lives up to its promise.
+The Azio Retro Classic Elwood Bluetooth model styles itself as a luxury keyboard with round keycaps, and in that respect, it certainly lives up to its promise.
 There’s no denying what a beautiful piece of kit this really is, with its genuine wooden surface top and lovingly handcrafted alloy frame, it’s like steampunk-meets-retro-sophistication-meets-vintage-grandeur.

-To put it another way, it looks incredible.
+To put it another way, the Retro Classic Azio Keyboard looks incredible.

 Still, as we all know, looks aren’t everything.
-If you’re planning to use this as a day-to-day keyboard, then you’ll be pleased to know that this robust mechanical keyboard earns rave reviews for its functionality.
+If you’re planning to use this Bluetooth keyboard as a day-to-day keyboard, then you’ll be pleased to know that these robust modern mechanical keyboards earn rave reviews for its functionality.